 Committees.
 The Board will appoint from among its members an executive committee and other committees it determines are necessary or appropriate to conduct its business.
-Currently, the standing committees of the Board are the Executive Committee, Audit Committee, Nominating and Corporate Governance Committee (which serves as the nominating and corporate governance committee within the meaning of the New York Stock Exchange rules), Compensation Committee, Corporate Responsibility and Sustainability Committee, Finance Committee, and Information Technology Committee.
+Currently, the standing committees of the Board are the Executive Committee, Audit Committee, Nominating and Corporate Governance Committee (which serves as the nominating and corporate governance committee within the meaning of the New York Stock Exchange rules), Compensation and Talent Management Committee, Corporate Responsibility and Sustainability Committee, Finance Committee, and Information Technology Committee.

 Committee Composition.
-The Nominating and Corporate Governance Committee, Audit Committee, and Compensation Committee will consist solely of independent directors.
-Except for the Executive Committee where the Chairman of the Board will be the Chair, the Nominating and Corporate Governance Committee will recommend committee Chairs to the Board for approval.
+The Nominating and Corporate Governance Committee, Audit Committee, and Compensation and Talent Management Committee will consist solely of independent directors.
+With the exception of the Executive Committee where the Chairman of the Board will be the Chair, the Nominating and Corporate Governance Committee will recommend committee Chairs to the Board for approval.